-I downloaded the Fetch app in January 2018 and upload receipts multiple times per week.
+I downloaded the Fetch app (formerly Fetch Rewards) in January 2018 and upload receipts multiple times per week.
 I’ve earned more than $1,000 in gift cards since I started using the app.

-Fetch Rewards doesn’t ask for your bank or credit card information.
+The Fetch app doesn’t ask for your bank or credit card information.
 When you sign up for the app, it collects a limited amount of personal details:

 - Birth Date